Skip to main content

 User directory

 The user directory lists tenant users and their access state.
+Each Name cell shows the user’s current profile photo, or initials when no photo is available.
 From this area, administrators can:

 • Invite new users.